Definition of

 Types of lead

-Lead poisoning causes anemia , alters oxygen transport, causes neurological damage to the brain , generates hallucinations and makes the patient aggressive due to metabolic changes.
+Lead poisoning produces anemia , alters oxygen transport, causes neurological damage to the brain , generates hallucinations and makes the patient aggressive due to metabolic changes.
 The composer and pianist Ludwig van Beethoven and the painter Caravaggio suffered from this disease.

 Projectiles